pawelzny/pawelzny.github.io/_posts/2017-08-07-must-have-celery-4-configuration.md

 app.conf.worker_prefetch_multiplier = 1
 ```

 Put it all together.
-Whole must have configurations is just few lines.
+Whole "must have" configuration is just few lines.
 Most of time
 default values are best for project.
 Let Celery do it's job for you.

 ```python